pipedown/node-noise/README.md

 You can add a single document, or batch documents into an array.
 Batching many documents is much faster than adding single documents at a time.

 The successful return result is an array of the ids of the array corresponding to the array supplied.
-If a document can't be inserted for some reason (for example you set `_id` field to a non-string) it has an `{"error": "<reason>}` in its array slot.
+If a document can't be inserted for some reason (for example you set `_id` field to a non-string) it has an `{"error": "<reason>"}` in its array slot.

 ```javascript